 Sustainable building really made its mark in this country in the 1960s when there was an exodus of people moving to more rural areas away from suburban life.
-The move meant finding ways to live affordably and conveniently and so alternative construction methods were explored.
+The move meant finding ways to live affordably and conveniently, and so alternative construction methods were explored.
 These same methods are becoming more and more mainstream as modern families are also looking for cost-efficient and greener ways of living.

-Through the years home builders, as well as commercial builders, have been testing methods in passive heating and cooling, radiant floor heating, as well as alternative sewage treatments and water reuse.
+Through the years, home builders, as well as commercial builders, have been testing methods in passive heating and cooling, radiant floor heating, as well as alternative sewage treatments and water reuse.
 These tests have not only shaped the sustainability movement but introduced it to a new segment of the population, those people who never understood the merits of a greener life.

 The sustainability movement also sent signals to materials manufacturers and suppliers that new products were needed and demanded.
-This demand led to investments which led to the availability of greener building materials not only for contractors but for DIYers as well.
+This demand led to investments that led to the availability of greener building materials not only for contractors but for DIYers as well.

-All of these events finally led to the Leadership in Energy and Environmental Design (LEED) Green Building Rating System being formed in 1993.
+All of these events finally led to the Leadership in Energy and Environmental Design (LEED) Green Building Rating System, being formed in 1993.
 As a result, the entire construction industry, both commercial and private homes, has evolved, and green initiatives have become recognizable and fully-embraced by the populace as a whole.

 Categories: Green Living